osisoft/OCS-Docs/Documentation/SequentialDataStore/Writing_Data.md

 passed as-is to delete methods that take the index type as a generic argument.
 For more information on working with indexes, see [Indexes](xref:sdsIndexes).

-To specify compound indexes in the URI, specify each field that composes the index, in the specified order, separated by the pipe character, ‘|’.

 ***********************